Azure/AzureStack-Tools/Network/Architecture/2-node-converged-networking.md

 ## Layer 3 Forwarding Gateway

-There are two different ways to supporting Layer 3 Forwarding Gateways, BGP and Static routinig.
-In a BGP configuration the gateway will establish a BGP session with the TOR and advertise its v-NET into the TOR routing table.
-In a static configuration, the Forwarding Gateway will be a member of the VLAN and the TOR will need to have a static route to populate the TOR route table with the required networks.
-Static route methods is a manual method of deploying the network configuration, which differs from BGP where the route table will be dynamiclly populated by the gateway once it peers with the TOR.
-In a typical configuration the subnet can be much smaller than what is shown here.
-The subnet is only required to support minimum number of IP members, this can be as small as a /30 - /28.
+There are two primary methods for supporting Layer 3 Forwarding Gateways in Azure Local configurations: BGP and static routing.

+With BGP, the Layer 3 Gateway establishes a BGP session with the ToR switch and advertises its V-NET routes directly into the ToR routing table.
+This dynamic approach allows the routing table to be automatically updated as new networks are added or removed, reducing manual intervention and supporting scalable, automated network operations.

+In contrast, static routing requires the Forwarding Gateway to be a member of the VLAN, with the ToR switch manually configured with static routes for each required network.
+This method is more manual and requires the network team to update the ToR configuration whenever new internal networks are introduced.
+While BGP is recommended for environments that require flexibility and automation, static routing may be preferred in scenarios where a controlled, predictable routing configuration is needed.

+For both methods, the subnet used for the gateway can be much smaller than the examples shown—typically as small as a /30 or /28, depending on the number of required IP addresses.

 ### BGP Mode